 Employees or children who are experiencing symptoms of a previously diagnosed health condition do not need to stay home and will not be required to provide a doctor’s note to attend child care.

-What if a member of our household has developed new symptoms of illness or has confirmed COVID-19?
+What if a member of our household or close contact has developed new symptoms of illness or has confirmed COVID-19?

-Asymptomatic employees and children may still attend VSOCC child care programs if a member of their household develops new symptoms of illness.
+Asymptomatic employees and children may still attend VSOCC child care programs if a member of their household develops new symptoms of illness, regardless of vaccination status.